Company Reg. No. 23002/059/060

 Do I need a guide or porter?

 Yes.
-Guides and porters enhance safety, navigation, and trekking efficiency.
+Guides and porters improve safety, navigation, and trekking efficiency.

 What is the best time to do the trek?